bgschiller/pixyll/_posts/2017-12-07-copy-on-read-js-proxy.md

 If you're very clever, you might notice a problem with this approach.
 If a schema definition includes an array property, our factory function will put the *very same array* in each Story it creates.
 Pushing to one story's `spaces` property will add a value to *every* story.
 It even adds the new value to the array inside the default value, so it affects stories that haven't even been created yet.

 The solution is that each time we use the default value, we should make sure that it is a fresh version.
 I wasn't a fan of requiring every use of the defaults object to include a `_.cloneDeep`.
-It seemed repetitive, and need extra code at the call-site is an ugly pattern.
+It seemed repetitive, and needing extra code at every call-site of a function is a code smell.
+Couldn't that extra code be part of the exported api?

 Here's what I came up with using a Proxy object to enforce making a deep copy on read: